 Still, the endpoint management element of this is the most exciting to me, and there is a lot of information to share that will have to wait for future articles, but it's worth spending a little time with it now.

-It's becoming clear that Microsoft is putting the bulk of its endpoint management efforts behind modern management, which we've written about recently with the introduction to Co-Management that we got at Ignite this past September (my article, Jack's article).
+It's becoming clear that Microsoft is putting the bulk of its endpoint management efforts behind modern management, which we've written about recently with the introduction to co-management that we got at Ignite in September 2017.
+(See Jack’s article on how SCCM/MDM co-management works and my article on what it means for AirWatch and MobileIron.)
 VMware is, at least for the time being, ahead of Microsoft in many respects, including the messaging they're communicating to the public.

 - Machines managed with Workspace ONE can be joined to a domain (even as part of the out-of-box experience, or OOBE, with a new machine), so those machines can still access domain-based resources.